 Physical Development is a main focus of the curriculum and will be an important part of your child's education.
-Due to this, it is important that you make sure that your child has their P.E. kit in school at all times and that everything is clearly labelled with their name.
+It it is important that you make sure that your child has their P.E. kit in school at all times and that everything is clearly labelled with their name.
 No jewellery should be worn to school with the exception of stud earrings for pierced ears.
 Please remember to remove your child's earrings on their P.E. day; otherwise they will not be able to join in the lesson.
 We will begin our P.E. lessons focusing on spatial awareness and balancing.
-P.E lessons will be on a Wednesday so therefore P.E kits need to be in school on all of these days.
+P.E lessons will be on Monday for Garnet class and Tuesday for Ruby class so therefore P.E kits must be in school on this day.

-The children will also have everyday opportunities to develop their physical skills, i.e. inside the classroom whilst using pencils, scissors and rolling pins and also outside when riding the bikes, playing in the sand pit etc. The children at Kingfisher Hall Primary Academy are lucky to have access to a well-equipped outdoor space.
-In order for them to be able to fully utilise these, it is vital that your child has a pair of wellington boots and a raincoat which will remain in school at all times.
-Children will be enjoying outdoor experiences in all weather conditions so please ensure that they are fully equipped.
+The children will also have everyday opportunities to develop their physical skills, i.e. inside the classroom whilst using pencils, scissors and rolling pins and also outside when riding the bikes, playing in the sand pit etc. Children will be enjoying outdoor experiences in all weather conditions so please ensure that they are fully equipped.